World Language

 "The Hidden Gems of Latin America" is the theme for all four units of the Spanish 4 course.

-In the first unit of Spanish 4, students will travel to Puerto Rico, La Isla del Encanto!
-Students will explore their identity as travelers as they learn about different locations and regions of Puerto Rico.
-They will discover the beauty of the island that is sometimes overshadowed by the economic and political turmoil of the island.
-They will use the present tenses to investigate island culture, turmoil, and hidden gems of Puerto Rico, as well as the future and conditional tenses to design a future vacation and make recommendations to avoid travel problems.
-Ultimately, each student will act as a travel agent, and use all of the information he/she has learned about Puerto Rico, supplemented with internet research, to customize a vacation to Puerto Rico for the family of a classmate.
-Viajemos a Puerto Rico!
+In the first unit of Spanish 4, students will travel to Colombia, the gateway to South America!
+Students will explore their identity as travelers as they learn about different locations and regions of Colombia.
+They will discover the beauty of the country that is embedded in the rich culture, learning about famous Colombian artists, musicians, and of course, the coffee.
+Building off of their prior knowledge of the present, future, and conditional tenses, students will use the future and conditional tenses to research the country, design a future vacation and make recommendations to avoid travel problems.
+Ultimately, each student will act as a travel agent, and use all of the information he/she has learned about Colombia, supplemented with internet research, to customize a vacation to Colombia for the family of a classmate. ¡Viajemos a Colombia!

 Profile of a Graduate Capacities: Design, Decision Making